fiaisis/run-detection/README.md

 ```

 After making these two changes, when a run for your instrument is detected, the new extraction function will be
-automatically called, and the DetectedRun.additional_values will be updated accordingly.
+automatically called, and the JobRequest.additional_values will be updated accordingly.

 ## Adding to Instrument Specifications